ian7694321/mingyishen/README.md

 **Role:** Developer and tester – research and prototype scripts for serial-based devices.

 **Description:**
 A collection of prototypes and test scripts for communicating with various temperature–humidity devices (Rotronic HC2, SATO, etc.) over serial ports.

 **Key Features:**

-- Uses Python `serial` library to connect to:
+- Uses Python `serial` library to connect to：
   - `/dev/ttyS*` on Linux
   - `COMx` on Windows
-- Implements and tests:
+- Implements and tests：
   - RO-ASCII and other vendor-specific serial protocols.
-- Parses device responses to display real-time:
+- Parses device responses to display real-time：
   - Temperature
   - Humidity
   - (Optional) Dew point
 - Includes a function to compute **dew point** from temperature and relative humidity.

 **Tech Stack:**

 - Python, `pyserial`, `math`, `datetime`

 **Value:**

-- Provides a small, practical example of:
+- Provides a small, practical example of：
   - Serial communication
   - Protocol parsing
   - Basic scientific calculation (dew point)

+> （未來獨立 Repo：例如 `env-sensor-serial-logger`）

 ---